 The world is a complicated place.
 Our lives are always changing.
-We encounter new situations that our cave-dwelling ancestors never had to deal with—taxes, dating, school, driving… It’s all a lot to process, and our little animal brains are doing the best they can!
+We encounter new situations to deal with—taxes, dating, school, driving…the list goes on and on.
+It’s all a lot to process, and our brains are doing the best they can!

 Our brains take a lot of shortcuts.
 Most of the time, our mental shortcuts do a good job of helping us cope with life without getting overwhelmed by all the details.
 In fact, they work so well that we usually don’t even notice them.

 But sometimes, we get stuck.
 The shortcuts that used to help us start to hold us back.
 We start to feel trapped in our negative thinking.
 We might feel anxious or depressed, or have trouble solving our problems.

 One example of a mental shortcut is overgeneralizing.
 Your brain relies on past experience to predict the future.
 If you failed at something on your first try, you might automatically assume that you will never succeed.
 The truth is that most of the time, we suck at new things the first time we try them.
 Trying again anyway is how we experience the satisfaction and pride that come from learning and growing—but it’s hard to remember that when your brain is trying to protect you from being disappointed or embarrassed.

 Breaking free of thinking traps

 Each of us is unique, and so are our thoughts.
 But people do tend to get stuck in similar patterns of thinking.
 These patterns are called thinking traps.
 Everyone gets caught in these traps sometimes—but with some help, you can learn to break free of them!

 (If you’ve ever taken a psychology class, you may have learned about “cognitive distortions”.
 Counselors in the criminal justice system often talk about “thinking errors”.
 Some people like to call them “automatic negative thoughts”, or ANTs.
 These are all ways of saying the same thing!)